Commercial Boardwalk Design: ADA Compliance

 "402.2 Components.
 Accessible routes shall consist of one or more of the following components: walking surfaces with a running slope not steeper than 1:20, doorways, ramps, curb ramps excluding the flared sides, elevators, and platform lifts."

-So, to answer Question #1, "Is PermaTrak's boardwalk system ADA compliant?"
+Question #1, "Is PermaTrak's boardwalk system ADA compliant?"

 Our system not only meets ADA requirements, but PermaTrak will remain in compliance for years to come.
 Traditional options for boardwalks (Southern Yellow Pine timber or composite decking options) begin rotting, twisting and decaying immediately after installation - they will require annual maintenance.